 County and state vaccine centers

 Miami-Dade County has put together a COVID vaccine portal.
 You can also call 305-614-2014 for vaccine information or appointments, but most sites accept walk-in or drive-up clients.
-You can pre-register online to make the process quicker.
 Minors 12-17 can receive only the Pfizer vaccine and will need this consent form.
 The type of vaccine available at each site may vary by supply, so it is wise to check that the type of vaccine you want is available the day you want to go.
 Pfizer is usually available, but J&J comes and goes.

 These are drive-through sites:

 - Dolphin Mall (valet near Cheesecake Factory), 11401 NW 12th St., Miami, FL 33172.
 Open 10 a.m. to 8 p.m., seven days a week.
 Pfizer and J&J.

 - Tropical Park, 7900 SW 40th St., Miami, FL 33155.
 Open 8 a.m. to 7 p.m., seven days a week.
 Pfizer, J&J and Moderna.

 - Zoo Miami, 2400 SW 152nd St., Miami, FL 33177.
 Open 8 a.m. to 8 p.m., seven days a week.
 Pfizer.

 - City of Miami Gardens, 2775 NW 183rd St., Miami Gardens, FL 33056.
 Open 9 a.m. to 4 p.m.
 Monday, Wednesday and Friday.
 Pfizer, Moderna and J&J.

 - Miami Dade College North Campus, 11380 NW 27th Ave, Miami, FL 33167.
 Open 8 a.m. to 7 p.m. daily.
 J&J and Pfizer. this is both a drive-through and a walk-up site.